Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 • swelling

-One way to reduce your risk for having an injection site reaction is to rotate where you inject the medication each time you use it.
-For example, if you injected your previous dose on the left side of your belly, use the right side for your next dose.
+One way to reduce your risk of having an injection site reaction is to rotate where you inject the medication each time you use it.
+For example, if you injected your previous dose on the left side of your abdomen, inject the right side for your next dose.

 Fever

 Fever is possible with Firazyr use.
-In clinical trials, 4% of people who took Firazyr reported having a fever.
+In clinical trials, some people who took Firazyr reported having a fever.
 No one who took a placebo reported fever as a side effect.

-If you have a fever while taking Firazyr, talk with your doctor.
-They may recommend a medication like ibuprofen (Advil) or acetaminophen (Tylenol) to help lower the fever.
+If you have a fever while receiving Firazyr, talk with your doctor.
+They may recommend a medication such as ibuprofen (Advil) or acetaminophen (Tylenol) to help lower the fever.

 Dizziness

-If you feel tired or dizzy after taking your Firazyr dose, it’s important that you avoid driving or using machinery until you begin to feel better.
-And if you haven’t taken the drug before, avoid these activities after taking your dose until you know how Firazyr will affect you.
+If you feel tired or dizzy after injecting your Firazyr dose, it’s important that you avoid driving or using machinery until you begin to feel better.
+And if you haven’t used the drug before, avoid these activities after receiving your dose until you know how Firazyr will affect you.

-And you should tell your doctor if you experience dizziness while taking Firazyr.
+Tell your doctor if you experience dizziness during Firazyr treatment.
 They may recommend a different medication for treating your condition.

 Firazyr comes as a liquid solution in a prefilled syringe.
-The drug is given as a subcutaneous injection (an injection just beneath the skin) in the belly area.
+You will receive the drug as a subcutaneous injection in the abdomen.

-You should use Firazyr according to your healthcare provider’s instructions.
+You should use Firazyr according to a healthcare professional’s instructions.

 How to inject Firazyr

-A healthcare provider can give you Firazyr injections, but they can also train you or a caregiver to give the injections at home.
+A healthcare professional can administer your Firazyr injections.
+They can also train you or a caregiver to give the injections at home.

-The drug’s manufacturer also provides step-by-step instructions and a video on how to inject Firazyr.
+The drug’s manufacturer provides step-by-step instructions on how to inject Firazyr.

 Keep in mind that you’ll need special supplies, such as a sharps container, to self-inject Firazyr.
-(For more information, see the “Firazyr expiration, storage, and disposal” section below).
+(For more information, see the “Firazyr expiration, storage, and disposal” section.)

 If you have additional questions about how to use Firazyr, talk with your doctor.